Fostoria Metropolitan Airport

-Fostoria Metropolitan Airport is a city-owned public airport two miles northeast of Fostoria, Ohio, United States.
+Fostoria Metropolitan Airport (Note: The airport formerly used the FAA location identifier 5G3.) is a city-owned public airport two miles northeast of Fostoria, Ohio, United States.
 The FAA's National Plan of Integrated Airport Systems for 2009-2013 classified it as a general aviation airport.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport is FZI to the FAA and has no IATA code.